Mirella (singer): 2023–present: Kunpa oisin kertonut and breakthrough

 In 2022, Roininen was signed to Universal Music Finland after being discovered through TikTok by Kristiina Wheeler, who was working as an artists and repertoire manager at the label.
 Roininen went on to release her major-label debut single "Sua sattuu" in October 2023, also becoming her first song in the Finnish language.
 The song was her commercial breakthrough in Finland, peaking within the top ten and becoming certified gold within two months.

 Following the success of "Sua sattuu", Roininen released the follow-up single "Timanttei" in January 2024.
 "Timanttei" became a smash hit in Finland, peaking at number-one while also attracting over 15 million views on TikTok before even its official release.
 The song was later chosen as the Song of the Year in a poll by Finnish music producers.
 Her success continued with the release of the singles "Uuteen eilisen", "Luotathan" with Lauri Haav, and "Löytää mut", all of which became number-one hits in Finland.

 Roininen released her debut studio album Kunpa oisin kertonut in November 2024.
 The album went on to peak at number-one, be certified quadruple platinum in Finland, and break records as the most-streamed Finnish album in both its first day and first week of release.

+Personal life

+As of 2025, Mirella is in a relationship with Finnish singer and rapper Sexmane.